eloum28/TM-Notes-Vault/README.md

 3. Run the app:
    `npm run dev`
 ## Connection Test
-Testing connection from VS Code to GitHub.
+Testing connection from VS Code to GitHub with me.